Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Results

+In Table~\ref{tab:ChiSquaredResults}, we can see that by far the best fit to DESI data is obtained by $\Lambda$CDM, even though it has the expected failure when confronted with the CMB and the reported local $H_0$.
+We will return to this BAO success later. $\Lambda$CDM calibrated using CMB alone gives $\chi^2_\text{DESI} \approx 31$ \citep{Banik_2025_BAO}.
+The $f(Q)+\Lambda$ and phenomenological models have noticeably better agreement with the DESI data.
+The $f(Q)$ models struggle to fit the BAO data, even the Exp model.
+We can corroborate this in Figures~\ref{fig:DV_BAO}, \ref{fig:DM_BAO}, and \ref{fig:DH_BAO}.
+This difficulty with the BAO data seems to explain why allowing a cosmological constant reduces the predicted $H_0$ to values below the local measurement (Figure~\ref{fig:f_Q_contours}).

-In table \ref{tab:ChiSquaredResults}, we can see that only the phenomenological models have a better agreement with the DESI data than $\Lambda$CDM.
-The $f(Q)$ models struggle to fit the BAO data, even the exponential model.
-We can corroborate this in Figures \ref{fig:DV_BAO}, \ref{fig:DH_BAO}, and \ref{fig:DM_BAO}. $\Lambda$CDM struggles to fit the local $H_0$ determinations, as expected.
-The remaining models show a better fit to them, with the phenomenological models even achieving $\chi^2_{H_0} < 1$.
-This is due to these models predicting a higher $H_0$ of around 74 km/s/Mpc, whereas the $f(Q)$ models predict around 72 km/s/Mpc.
-The Planck fit is reasonable for all models, except for $\Lambda$CDM and the logarithmic $f(Q)$ model. $\Lambda$CDM needs a higher $H_0$ to reduce the tension with the local $H_0$ measurements, decreasing the agreement with \emph{Planck}.
-Finally, all the models overfit the CC data as $\chi^2\approx15$, much lower than the number of CC data points (32).
-This suggests that the CC error bars might be overestimated.
+Although $\Lambda$CDM struggles to fit the local $H_0$ determinations, the remaining models show a better fit to them, with the exception of the Tanh+$\Lambda$ model ($\chi^2_{H_0} > 15$ for 4 d.o.f.).
+This is due to these models predicting a higher $H_0$ of around 74~km/s/Mpc, while even the $f(Q) + \Lambda$ models predict around 71~km/s/Mpc.
+The CMB fit is reasonable for all models, except for $\Lambda$CDM, the logarithmic $f(Q)$ model, and the Phen, PD model. $\Lambda$CDM needs a higher $H_0$ to reduce the tension with the local $H_0$ measurements, decreasing the agreement with the CMB.
+Finally, all models overfit the CC data as $\chi^2\approx 15$, much lower than the number of CC data points (32).
+This suggests that the CC error bars might be overestimated \citep[as also found by][]{Kvint_2025}.
 Finally, the last column shows the total $\chi^2$.
-All models except for the logarithmic and hyperbolic tangent have a lower $\chi^2$ than $\Lambda$CDM, consistent with the Bayesian evidence results.
+All models except for Log have a lower $\chi^2$ than $\Lambda$CDM, consistent with the Bayesian Evidence results.
 This does not necessarily mean the models are an improvement over $\Lambda$CDM, as the number of free parameters must also be considered.